South Africa a surprise safe haven in emerging market maelstrom

 "The rand has been trading very, very well, like a safe haven almost, within the high-yield part of the index," James Lord, global head of FXEM strategy at Morgan Stanley, said.

-The South African currency has strengthened 2.4% this year and soared some 30% over the past 12 months, while an index of emerging market currencies is down around 2%.
+The South African currency has strengthened 2.4% this year and soared some 30% over the past 12 months, while an index of emerging market currencies is down around 2% (.FXJPEMCS).

-South Africa offers some of the highest real yields in major emerging markets, with 10-year government bonds yielding just over 9% with inflation at 3.2% year-on-year .
+South Africa offers some of the highest real yields in major emerging markets, with 10-year government bonds yielding just over 9% with inflation at 3.2% year-on-year (ZACPIY=ECI).

 "Russia and Turkey obviously have huge amounts of domestic risk ... and people are a little bit hesitant to get too involved in these markets, which leaves South Africa as the default option if you want to invest in a big, liquid market that has yield," Lord added.